globality-corp/openapi/README.md

         print swagger.base_path

-    Naturally, attribute names that are illegel or that shadow existing attributes must be accessed using key syntax:
+    Naturally, attribute names that are illegal or that shadow existing attributes must be accessed using key syntax:

         print swagger.paths["/hello"]["get"].responses["200"].description